Softorage/HugoTheme-VibrantShadows/README.md

 # Vibrant Shadows

-An insanely customizable, extremely lightweight and ridiculously fast 'Blog Theme' for Hugo, with mobile support and a lot more..<!--, with mobile support, built-in PWA support, contact page and a lot more.-->
+An insanely customizable, extremely lightweight and ridiculously fast 'Blog Theme' for Hugo, with mobile support and a lot more.<!--built-in PWA support, contact page and a lot more.-->

 ## Preview